 The Antitrust Division, the FTC and the state attorneys general all have investigatory power.
 The Antitrust Division and many state attorneys general can also bring criminal proceedings or file civil actions based on competition violations.
 Absent a compelling federal interest, the Antitrust Division typically does not prosecute anticompetitive conduct if a state has already prosecuted that same conduct.

-Private antitrust claims can proceed parallel to criminal investigations and proceedings; however, the Speedy Trial Act and criminal discovery rules generally dictate that any criminal trial occurs before related civil actions are tried.
-Private litigants can benefit from waiting to pursue their claims until after the criminal proceeding because a finding of criminal liability is typically very helpful in corresponding private suits.
+Private antitrust claims can, and often do, run parallel to criminal investigations and proceedings; however, the Speedy Trial Act and criminal discovery rules generally dictate that any criminal trial occurs before related civil actions are tried.
+Private litigants can benefit from waiting to pursue their claims until after the criminal proceeding because a finding of criminal liability is typically helpful in corresponding private suits.

 In a criminal investigation or proceeding, investigators can seek a discovery stay in civil matters sharing common questions of fact or law.
 The judge presiding over the civil proceeding has discretion as to whether to grant the stay.

 5 Are the findings of competition authorities and court decisions binding or persuasive in follow-on private antitrust cases?
 Do they have an evidentiary value or create a rebuttable presumption that the competition laws were violated?
 Are foreign enforcers’ decisions taken into account?
 Can decisions by sector-specific regulators be used by private claimants?